ApeSwapFinance/non-fungible-apes/readme.md

 ## How Can You Verify an NFA?
 The original collage of all Non Fungibles Apes (`images/apes.png`) has been hashed into the official smart contract deployment as the `imageHash` variable directly in the solidity code (value of `51c1ff5e026a655aa4cef7980525d4518bf21dcfc241be530e26d549d1cf5908`).

-If you'd ever like to verify hash for yourself, you can take a SHA256 hash of the `apes.png` file in the `images` folder (e.g., `openssl sha256 apes.png`) and ensure it matches the value in the official smart contract deployment.
+If you'd ever like to verify a hash for yourself, you can take a SHA256 hash of the `apes.png` file in the `images` folder (e.g., `openssl sha256 apes.png`) and ensure it matches the value in the official smart contract deployment.